The Best Salt for Cooking Explained by a Chef

 Table salt is your everyday white granular salt found in most kitchens.
 It is most commonly mined from salt mines and then refined to remove other minerals until it is pure or close to pure sodium chloride.

-Taste: Slightly metallic, uninteresting and can easily become overpowering.
+Table salt tastes slightly metallic, uninteresting and can easily become overpowering.

 Is sea salt worth the extra cost?
 In my professional and personal opinion, definitely.

-When used in cooking it blends seamlessly with the food.
+When used in cooking sea salt blends seamlessly with the food.
 When used at the table it imparts a slight saltiness without the brackishness or lip cringing effect of other salts.

 A few flakes on the tongue and its oceanic origins become very apparent.
 Is sea salt worth the extra cost?
 Definitely.